-Latimer Developments Limited (the development arm of Clarion Housing Group, and Clarion Housing Association Limited, are both part of the Clarion Housing Group (Clarion), needs to process personal data in order to deliver our services to you as applicable:
+Latimer Developments Limited (the development arm of Clarion Housing Group, and Clarion Housing Association Limited, are both part of the Clarion Housing Group, referred to as 'Clarion'), needs to process personal data in order to deliver our services to you as applicable:

 - To deliver on our Group ambition to ‘transform lives and communities’

-We are committed to treating your information securely, with respect and in line with data protection legislation.
+We are committed to treating your information securely, with respect and in line with data protection law.

 This privacy notice tells you what to expect when Latimer processes your personal information.
 It applies to information about any individuals who have dealings with Latimer, including visitors to our website.

 This is the main privacy notice for Latimer.
 If you go on to receive any other services from the Clarion Housing Group, you will be referred to the relevant Clarion Housing Group Privacy Notices which can be found on the Clarion Housing Group website.

-It is important for you to read this Notice in full to understand what information we hold about you, how we may use it and your rights in relation to your data.
-However, we have also produced a summary version explaining why ‘Privacy Matters at Latimer (PDF)’.
+It is important for you to read this notice in full to understand what information we hold about you, how we may use it and your rights in relation to your data.
+However, we have also produced a summary version explaining why ‘Privacy Matters at Latimer’.

-Clarion Housing Group includes a number of subsidiary organisations such as Grange and Clarion Futures.
+Clarion Housing Group includes a number of other subsidiary organisations such as Grange and Clarion Futures.
 Please see our registered company information, including registration details and registered offices of all the entities associated with Clarion.